Updated: 03/11/2021

 3. Clicking the link will display the assignment inbox.

 4. You will see all submissions in the inbox by default.
 However, it is possible to see a smaller section of the inbox, provided that groups have already been set up accordingly in Blackboard.
 To view a marking allocation by group: where ‘All Students’ is displayed, click to show the dropdown list.
-Hover your mouse over ‘Other Groups’ and if groups have been set up in Blackboard the group names will be displayed.
+Hover your mouse over ‘Other Groups’; if groups have been set up in Blackboard, the group names will be displayed.
 Select your group name to see only the assignments in your allocation.

 5. To grade the submission, click on either the assignment title under ‘Paper Title’ or the pencil icon under the ‘Grade’ (ideally, Student IDs will have been included in the assignment title).
 A new Window or Tab opens up displaying the Feedback Studio document viewer.